-In fiscal 2013-14, OCGC approved 12 follow-on co-investments into portfolio companies of the Ontario Emerging Technologies Fund (OETF), representing a total investment commitment from OCGC of approximately \$12 million.
-During the same fiscal year, OCGC flowed approximately \$11 million in follow-on investments.
-OCGC also successfully exited one investment in fiscal 2013-14 receiving a positive return on investment.
+In fiscal 2014-15, OCGC approved nine followon co-investments into portfolio companies of the Ontario Emerging Technologies Fund (OETF), representing new capital commitments from OCGC of approximately \$8.1 million.
+During the same period, \$10.8 million in follow-on investment was flowed to OETF portfolio companies.